Avodah Zarah

-Mishna
+Mishnah

-The tractate consists of five chapters.
-The number of mishnayot is according to the standard numbering; however, different versions split up the individual mishnayot, or combine them, and the chapter breaks may vary, as well.
+Tractate Avodah Zarah consists of five chapters in the Mishnah.
+The numbering of the tractate's mishnayot (מִשְׁנָיוֹת) follows the standard numbering.
+However, different versions split up the individual mishnayot, or combine them, and the chapter breaks may also vary.

-Chapter One (nine mishnayot) deals with the prohibition of trade with idolaters around their festivals, such as Saturnalia and Kalenda (so as not to be complicit in the festive idolatry) and with the items that are forbidden to be sold to idolaters (which is basically any item that the idolater is likely to offer in an idolatrous service or commit an immoral act with).
-Thus, the main biblical commandment explored in the chapter is lifnei iver, "before the blind, thou shalt not lay a stumbling block".
-A Jew who helps a gentile to worship idols is facilitating sin.
+Chapter One (nine mishnayot) deals with the prohibition of trade with idolaters around their festivals, such as Saturnalia and Kalenda, so as not to be complicit in the festive idolatry.
+It also deals with items that are forbidden to be sold to idolaters—basically any item that the idolater is likely to offer in an idolatrous service or commit an immoral act with.
+Jews who help gentiles worship idols facilitate sin.
+Thus, the primary biblical commandment explored in the chapter is lifnei iver, referring to the Leviticus 19:14 (RJPS):

 Chapter Two (seven mishnayot) deals with precautions against the violence and immorality of idolaters, and the items that are forbidden/permitted to be bought from idolaters.
-These include categories of objects that may be by-products of idolatrous services, as well as foods with a difficulty in identifying their kashrut status, such as cheese produced by Gentiles in skin-bottles of animals that had been improperly butchered, or else curdled with rennet from a carcass; or fish stock produced by Gentiles and which may contain unclean fish.
-This chapter also deals with the prohibition against a Jew helping to deliver or nurse a gentile child, so as to not bring an idol-worshiper into the world.
+These include categories of objects that may be by-products of idolatrous services, as well as foods with a difficulty in identifying their Kashrut status, such as cheese produced by gentiles in skin-bottles of animals that had been improperly butchered, or else curdled with rennet from a carcass; or fish stock produced by gentiles and which may contain unclean fish.
+This chapter also deals with the prohibition against a Jew helping to deliver or nurse a gentile child, so as not to bring an idol-worshiper into the world.
 This prohibition can be eased in cases where refusal would cause enmity towards Jews, unless an excuse to refuse can be made.

 Chapter Three (ten mishnayot) deals with the laws of various images/idols and the asherah (idolatrous tree).
-Thus, it details the distinctions between forbidden and permitted use of various aspects and states of idolatrous items.
+Thus, it details the distinctions between forbidden and permitted use of multiple aspects and states of idolatrous items.

-Chapter Four (twelve mishnayot) deals with benefit from the auxiliary items of a markulis (Mercury, a Roman deity consisting of a heap of stones whereby worship consisted of throwing stones, and thus adding to the heap) and other idols, the nullification of an idol (effected by an idolater deliberately defacing his/her idol), and the laws detailing the prohibition of the use and benefit of Yayin Nesech (gentile wine suspected of being used in idol worship).
+Chapter Four (twelve mishnayot) addresses benefits from items related to a markulis (Mercury), the nullification of idols (by defacing them), and the prohibition of using gentile-made wine suspected of involvement in idol worship (yayin nesekh).

-Chapter Five (twelve mishnayot) continues detailing the prohibitions on yayin nesech, libations.
-This forms the basis for rabbinic commands governing kosher wine.
+Chapter Five (twelve mishnayot) continues detailing the prohibitions on yayin nesekh (idolatrous libations).
+This forms the basis for rabbinic decisions governing the production and consumption of Kosher wine.
 It includes instructions on the kashering of utensils used by idolaters.

 Tosefta

-An edition of the Tosefta of Avodah Zarah was published in 1970 edited by M. S. Zuckermandel, M. S. It relied on the Erfurt and Vienna Codices.
+An edition of the Tosefta on Avodah Zarah was published in 1970 that edited by M. S. Zuckermandel.
+It relied on the Erfurt and Vienna Codices.